 When students first start their studies and receive their first assignments from their tutors, it can be a daunting experience for them.
 So our book is all about demystifying academic conventions and expectations, and providing a practical toolkit to help students get ready for their studies and hit the ground running.

-Alongside the student experience, our academic colleagues keep us informed and up to date on what they expect from their students, their strengths and weaknesses, and any new trends and developments in course work, assignments, and assessments.
-And we can keep apace and make sure our support is relevant and effective.
+Alongside the student experience, our academic colleagues keep us informed and up to date on what they expect from their students, their strengths and weaknesses, and any new trends and developments in coursework, assignments, and assessments.
+And we can keep pace and make sure our support is relevant and effective.